At McCarthy Durie Lawyers, our experienced family lawyers can assist you with resolving the parenting arrangements for children after separation.

 - Parenting Plan

-A Parenting Plan is not binding agreement between parents and is not filed with the Court.
+A Parenting Plan is not a binding agreement between parents and is not filed with the Court.
 This means that if one party does not comply with the terms of the Parenting Plan, it is not enforceable by the Court.
 Despite this, a Parenting Plan can be more flexible if you forsee that the parenting arrangements are likely to change frequently.

 Interstate and International Relocation